 Guidelines for Pursuing Alternative Requirements

-administrator may be submitted.
-For cognitive/emotional disabilities, a statement from a licensed
+may be submitted.
+For cognitive/emotional disabilities, a statement from a licensed psychologist may be

-psychologist may be submitted.
-The statement must state the doctor's opinion that the Scout cannot
+submitted.
+The statement must state the doctor's opinion that the Scout cannot complete the requirement(s)

 that the Scout be allowed to complete alternative requirements for Tenderfoot, Second Class, or First

-to allow the advancement committee to make a decision.
-The request must also include the medical
+allow the advancement committee to make a decision.
+The request must also include the medical statement

-statement required in paragraph two above.
-The written request for alternate requirements must be
+required in paragraph two above.
+The written request for alternate requirements must be submitted to and

-- The alternate requirements must be of such a nature that they are as demanding of effort as the
+The alternate requirements must be of such a nature that they are as demanding of effort as the regular